HomeArticle

 However, this path also faces a series of thresholds.
 There are both technological challenges and commercial constraints.
 The key lies in whether the cost, efficiency, and deployment rhythm can match when it comes to implementation, especially whether the demand side can support such a supply system.
 This is a real risk point.

 Liu Minsheng: Frankly speaking, the premise of the "China - US competition" is not very tenable.
-Many of the nuclear fusion news we see every day are about "how much financing a certain company has received and the increase in the number of start - up companies".
-However, these neither indicate whether there have been real breakthroughs in the technical direction nor can they be used as a basis for judging the differences between the Chinese and American routes.
+Many of the nuclear fusion news we see every day are about "how much financing a certain company has received and the increase in the number of start - up companies", but these neither indicate whether there have been real breakthroughs in the technical direction nor can they be used as a basis for judging the differences between the Chinese and American routes.

 In terms of key indicators, the world's most advanced achievements are scattered among different countries and devices.
 For example, high - temperature plasma has been achieved in devices in Japan, and long - term confinement has been continuously refreshed by devices in Europe and China.
 Overall, it presents a pattern of multi - point breakthroughs.

-Q: Now the publicity of nuclear fusion companies in the market is getting more and more intense, with a lot of information about financing amounts, milestones, and partner lists.
+Q: Now the publicity of nuclear fusion companies in the market is getting more and more popular, with a lot of information about financing amounts, milestones, and partner lists.
 For the outside world, how can we judge the real position of a company in the international echelon through this information?

 02 The so - called "new routes" of nuclear fusion are actually not new

-Q: Can we understand it in this way - the current fusion is still in the stage of engineering promotion, and it is not the time for a new research paradigm to emerge?
+Q: Can we understand it in this way - that the current fusion is still in the stage of engineering promotion, and it is not yet the time for a new research paradigm to emerge?

 Q: There are many claims of "breakthroughs" in the market now.
 How should practitioners and investors judge whether a nuclear fusion technology has a real breakthrough significance?